SUNET/cnaas-nms/docs/configuration/index.rst

 Define parameters for the authentication:

-- oidc_conf_well_known_url: set the url for the oidc
+- oidc_conf_well_known_url: OIDC well-known URL for metadata
-- oidc_client_secret: set the secret of the oidc
+- oidc_client_secret: The client secret for OIDC
-- oidc_client_id: set the client_id of the oidc
+- oidc_client_id: The client_id for OIDC
-- frontend_callback_url: set the frontend url the oidc client should link to after the login process
+- frontend_callback_url: The frontend URL that the OIDC client should redirect to after the login process
-- oidc_enabled: set True to enabled the oidc login.
-Default: False
+- oidc_enabled: Set True to enabled OIDC login.
+Defaults to False
+- audience: The string to verify the aud attribute in the access token with
+- verify_audience: Set to False to disable aud check.
+Defaults to True

 /etc/cnaas-nms/repository.yml
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^